GHeinzelmann/BAT.py/README.md

 The second stage starts from the equilibrated system, rebuilding the latter, as well as redefining the dummy/anchor atoms and the restraints for use in the free energy calculation.
 To run this stage, type in the program main folder:

-python BAT.py -i input.in -s prep
+python BAT.py -i input-dd.in -s prep

 , or use the miniconda option as shown in the previous section.
 It is possible that the ligand has left the binding site during equilibration, due to an unstable docked pose.
 In this case, the preparation is not performed for this pose, and a warning message appears after running the command above.
 The same way as the equil stage, there is a folder for each pose (given that it did not unbind during equilibration) in the ./prep directory, and the simulations can be run locally or in a queue system such as TORQUE.
 Once the preparation simulations are concluded, the systems are ready for the binding free energy calculations.